kristian-lange-tw/JATOS_docs_v3/pages/Data-Privacy-and-Ethics.md

 ### Things you should consider in your studies

 * You should consider to add some button in your study pages to abort the study.
 Some ethics demand that any participant should have the **right to withdraw** at any time, without explanation.
 In this case all data of the participant gathered during the study should be deleted.
-Conveniently jatos.js offers an [abortStudy method](jatos.js-Reference.html#jatosabortstudymessage) that does exactly that.
+Conveniently jatos.js offers the functions [jatos.abortStudy](jatos.js-Reference.html#jatosabortstudy) and [jatos.addAbortButton](jatos.js-Reference.html#jatosaddabortbutton) that do exactly that.

 * Use **encryption** with your [server instance](JATOS-on-a-server.html).
 Only with encryption no one else in the internet can read the private data from your study's participants.